-Okay vehicle came in originally for broken brake line, but notice that battery was weak and that when first start up sometimes vehicle would have no charging voltage.
+Okay vehicle came in originally for broken brake line, but notice that the battery was weak and that when the vehicle was first started cold sometimes vehicle would have no charging voltage.
+Warm vehicle seems to charge just fine.
 So all said and done customer had me look into it.
 Found 2 codes.
 02254-Interface To Generator & 03041-Energy Management Active.
-The 03041 is just a battery saving feature that from my understanding.
-So I found out that when that alternator would not charge on start up, if you snapped the throttle or raised the RPM's alternator would charge.
+The 03041 is just a battery saving feature from my understanding.
+So I found out that when that alternator would not charge on start up, if you snapped the throttle or raised the RPM's alternator would start charging.
 Also note that the battery was charged for half a day before I started diagnostics.
 In the battery regulation module pids, I found a pid for generator & generator interface.
 Generator interface pid reads not ok & gernerator pid reads ok.
 So I pulled the pico out and hooked up to the blue LIN-BUS wire.
-I had a like 500-600 mV key on engine off.
+The blue LIN-BUS wire had around 500-600 mV with key on engine off.
 With key on engine running signal rose to charging system voltage and was a square wave.
-I unplugged the connector from the alternator and had the same thing.
+I unplugged the connector from the alternator and had the same square wave.
 From my understanding with key on I should have 12 volts on the LIN-BUS line and should be a pull down design.
 So I took a test light and jumped the LIN-BUS wire to 12 volts with the vehicle running and my generator interface pid then read ok.
 So I said to myself that alternator must be bad.
 I theorized that the alternator sends a 12 volt signal to the battery regulation module to let it know its okay.
 In turn the regulation module sends a pull down square wave signal back to control the alternator.
-Because the battery regulation module was not seeing the 12 volts from the alternator it was trying to wake it up with a square signal.
+Because the battery regulation module was not seeing the 12 volts from the alternator it was trying to wake it up with a 12 volt square wave signal.
 So a month later leading to today I get an alternator and install it.
 And find the same problem.
 Code came back after installing alternator and have a generator interface pid reading not okay.
 So now I am lost and do not know what to do now.
 I thought I understood how the system works from the reading and videos I watched but clearly I have zero clue.

 Was this alternator OEM or aftermarket.
 Reason I'm asking is because Audi uses different Lin numbers and frequencies when it comes to the voltage regulator.